Indonesia's constitutional court ready to take on election result challenge

 The Prabowo team has not made public evidence to show that the cheating was on a large enough scale to overturn the result and some analysts say the case is more a face-saving effort and poses no real risk to the winner, Joko "Jokowi" Widodo.

-He was referring to his predecessor Akil Mochtar who was sentenced to life in prison last month for accepting bribes related to judgements on other election disputes.
+He was referring to his predecessor Akil Mochtar who was sentenced to life in prison last month for accepting bribes related to judgments on other election disputes.

 The court will work professionally and decide all cases based on the evidence, Zoelva said.